 The following options are available when sending data delivery over email.

 Run Schedule as Recipient

 If you are not a Looker admin and you enter an email address other than your own, this option is unavailable.
-You can, however, enter your own email address and the data delivery you will receive will be the same as if you ran the query yourself.
+You can, however, enter your own email address, and the data delivery you receive will be the same as if you had run the query yourself.

 If you are a Looker admin, see the Managing Business User Features documentation page for more information.

 By default, email data deliveries include a link that reads "View this data in Looker":

 This link lets the email recipients further explore the data on your Looker instance.
 If you want to remove this link from your data delivery emails, un-check the Include Links checkbox.

 The following options are available when sending data delivery over email.

 For Looks, Explores, and CSV-formatted dashboards, you can configure whether you want the data delivery to use the same options as your visualization:

 Select Apply visualization options to apply some of the visualization settings to your delivery, causing your delivery to appear similar to a table chart.
 Any of the following settings in the Plot, Series, and Formatting menus that are configured for the visualization will be applied to the data delivery: